SamLB9/CHURN-Project/README.md

 Here's the ranking illustrated by a histogram:
 ![](https://github.com/Mougly9/CHURN-Project/blob/main/Ranking%20importance%20bar%20chart.png)

-I was now able to predict whether or not a customer had unsubscribed.
+I was now able to predict whether or not a customer had unsubscribed from the services, and thus measure the model's performance.
 Here's the classification report:

 ![](https://github.com/Mougly9/CHURN-Project/blob/main/Classification_report.png)

 We note that the model perfectly predicts the variable 'IS_CHURN'.
+The model is therefore able to predict whether a new customer will unsubscribe based on his information.

 ![](https://github.com/Mougly9/CHURN-Project/blob/main/Clients%20churn%20probability.png)